Tascott railway station

 Tascott railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the southern Central Coast suburb of Tascott opening in October 1905.

-Platforms & services
+Platforms and services

 Tascott has two side platforms that are about 2 cars long.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.

 Transport links

-Busways operate two routes via Tascott station:
+Busways operates two bus routes via Tascott station, under contract to Transport for NSW: